Erling Folkvord: 1999 to the 2003 elections

-After losing his position in parliament, Folkvord went through a short-period of obscurity.
+After losing his position in parliament, Folkvord went through a short period of obscurity.
 He once again earned media attention when he publicly denounced the Lund Commission.
 The commission revealed there had been extensive surveillance of Norwegian communists, socialists and other radicals by the Norwegian Police Security Service.
 Folkvord demanded to be shown his own documentation created during the surveillance.
-In 1999 Folkvord topped his party's list of candidates running for a seat in the City Council.
-Folkvord was successful and earned a seat on the City Council while the party noted an increase of 1.3%.
-Folkvords main goal during the campaign was to earn a third seat for the Red Electoral Alliance, he failed to do so though the party held its two seats on the City Council.
-The party earned 2% and 2.1% of the vote in the county and municipal elections of 1999.
+In 1999, Folkvord topped his party's list of candidates running for a seat in the City Council.
+Folkvord was successful and earned a seat on the City Council while the party noted an increased support of 1.3%.
+Folkvord's main goal during the campaign was to earn a third seat for the Red Electoral Alliance, he failed to do so though the party held its two seats on the City Council.
+The party earned 2% and 2.1% of the votes in the county and municipal elections of 1999, respectively.

-Before the 2001 parliamentary election both Aslak Sira Myhre, leader of the Red Electoral Alliance, and Folkvord stated their intentions of being top candidate for the Red Electoral Alliance.
-Later, when hearing that Myhre sought to become the party's lead candidate in Oslo, Folkvord told the media he would become third candidat if he was not elected to become the party's lead candidate.
+Before the 2001 parliamentary election, both Aslak Sira Myhre, leader of the Red Electoral Alliance, and Folkvord stated their intentions of being top candidate for the Red Electoral Alliance.
+Later, when hearing that Myhre sought to become the party's lead candidate in Oslo, Folkvord told the media he would become third candidate if he was not elected to become the party's lead candidate.
 A vote was held at the party convention, which resulted in 50 votes for and 62 against Folkvord as lead candidate.
 Folkvord became third candidate, and Sigrid Angen became second candidate.